rauhul/swift-org-website/_posts/2024-01-20-swift-everywhere-embedded-on-playdate.md

 test.o: ELF 32-bit LSB relocatable, ARM, EABI5 version 1 (SYSV), not stripped
 ```

 The compile succeeded and I had an object file for the real hardware.
-I went through similar steps to link and package the object file into a `pdx`, using clang as the linker driver.
+I went through similar steps to link and package the object file into a `pdx`, using `clang` as the linker driver.

-I deployed the game onto a Playdate, and... it crashed.
-For some reason, when the frame update function pointer was called, the game would crash!
+I deployed the game onto a Playdate, and ... it crashed.

+For some reason, when the frame-update function pointer was called, the game would crash!
 Debugging this issue was confusing at first, but due to past experience deploying Swift onto a Cortex M7, I realized I likely had a calling convention mismatch.
 I added a compiler flag `-Xfrontend -experimental-platform-c-calling-convention=arm_aapcs_vfp` to try to match the calling convention used by the Playdate OS.

 > Note: It would later turn out this flag did not actually resolve the underlying bug.

-And once again, finally, I deployed my game to the Playdate and... it actually worked!
+Once again, I deployed my game to the Playdate and ... it actually worked!
 You can see the game in action below:

 ![A video of Conway's Game of Life running on Playdate hardware mirrored to a Mac.](/assets/images/2023-01-20-swift-everywhere-embedded-on-playdate/playdate-mirror-video-life.mp4){: style="border-radius: 15px;"}